Do you need some homeschooling room ideas to make your space more inviting?

 Don’t you just love walking into a classroom the first day of school and looking at all the posters and decorations the teacher has put up on the walls?
 I went to public school and I absolutely loved it when the teacher would change the wall posters to match the new seasons, or a new holiday.
 It just made it more fun to learn.

-Why not do that in our own homeschool classroom?
+Why not do that in our own homeschooling room?

 I found these posters at Mardel.
 I focused on these particular ones right now, because I have one child learning fractions.
 Of course the United States map is a must so they can readily look at where each state is located.
 We also have a poster of the solar system.
 It is neat to see how small the Earth looks compared to all the other planets.

-These homeschool classroom posters are hanging on the closet door in our homeschool room.
+These homeschool classroom posters are hanging on the closet door in our homeschooling room.

 The fractions poster is hanging on the side of our utility cabinet in the homeschool classroom.